bkshepherd/DaisySeedProjects/Hardware/GuitarPedal125b/docs/OrderingHardware.md

 If you are interested, please message me through GitHub or you can find me on the Electro-Smith [Forums](https://forum.electro-smith.com/t/my-daisy-guitar-pedal-designs-on-github/3641) & [Discord](https://discord.gg/ByHBnMtQTR) as Kshep and can message me there.

-I also really can't supply much customer support on this stuff or offer any warranty on the hardware beyond replacing it if it arrives non-functional.
+I also really can't supply much customer support on this stuff or offer any warranty on the hardware.
 I'm not really trying to start a pedal business.
 I'm doing this for fun and to learn new things, which is why I provide all these designs and documenation here on GitHub for free.

 ## Option 1 - PCB Only
 Price: $50 (USD) + Shipping & Handling